jessy-js/cryptjweng.github.io/_pages/about.md

 ## Professional Activities

 + Co-Chair of ASIACRYPT 2023
-+ Program Chair of the 2023 China Cryptography Conference
++ Program Chair of ChinaCrypt 2023
-+ General Chair of the International Conference on Information Security and Cryptology (Inscrypt) 2021
++ General Chair of Inscrypt 2021
 + General Chair of SecureComm 2016
++ Associate Editor of IEEE Transactions on Vehicular Technology (2018-2020)
 + Program Chair of ISPEC 2011
 + Program Chair of RFIDsec 2013 Asia
 + Program Committee Member for over 50 international conferences, including IWSEC 2013, IWSEC 2012, ISC 2011, WISTP 2011, ISPEC 2013, and ISPEC 2012.